Isobaric loudspeaker

-The name is derived from the term Isobar ("equal pressure"), which comes from the Greek word "isobares", meaning "of equal weight".
-As the word implies, the enclosed air does indeed experience roughly equal pressures from each diaphragm it contacts, but those forces are actually parallel, rather than opposing, so the air is forced to move.
+As the name implies, the speaker operates via an isobaric process in which the enclosed air remains at roughly constant pressure, but is forced to move by the paired forces of the two speakers.

 Design principles

 Two identical loudspeakers are coupled to work together as one unit: they are mounted one behind the other in a casing to define a sealed chamber of air in between them.
 The volume of this "isobaric" chamber is usually chosen to be small for reasons of convenience and to better couple the drivers.
 In a subwoofer, where the mid-range output is not needed, the optimum arrangement is front to front, i.e. the outer cone faces another outer cone and the drivers are wired out of phase.
 In isobaric designs, the two drivers are placed either "cone to magnet" and wired in phase with one another or "cone to cone" or "magnet to magnet" and wired out of phase with one another so that their cones move together when driven with an audio signal.
 The term “isobaric” points to the somewhat erroneous notion that the air pressure in the sealed chamber between the loudspeaker is constant (the "isobaric" condition), when in fact there will be small changes due to the differences in the drivers technical parameters and the air that each is pressurising.
 One driver will be pressurising the air in the listening room, while the other is pressurising a smaller volume of air in the speaker cabinet.